 The questions on the CAPM® exam are all focused on A Guide to the Project Management Body of Knowledge (PMBOK® Guide).
 It is an entry-level certification for project practitioners.
 It is intended for those with little or no project experience and tests your understanding of the fundamental knowledge, terminology and processes of effective project management.
 Basically it tests how well you understand PMBOK® Guide concepts - nothing more.

-Why the Use of PMP® Exam Simulator Software can Gain Confidence for the PMP® Exam?
+Advantage of PMP® Exam Simulator Software for the PMP Exam?

 Adding the use of PMP® Exam Simulation Software to your Project Management Professional (PMP)® Exam studying routine can help you gain confidence in passing the exam.
 Being familiar with how the exam is structured, the types of questions to expect, and practicing answering 200 PMP® exam questions within the four hour time limit can all increase your confidence in passing the PMP® Exam.
 Often increased confidence will result in increased success.